-We recently signed a Memorandum of Understanding with Saskatchewan Research Council.
-The Government of Saskatchewan recently announced \$31 million in funding for a Rare Earth Processing Facility in Saskatoon that will be owned and operated by SRC.
+In October 2020, Search signed a Memorandum of Understanding with Saskatchewan Research Council ("SRC").
+The Government of Saskatchewan announced \$31 million in funding for a Rare Earth Processing Facility in Saskatoon that will be owned and operated by SRC.
 The SRC Rare Earth Processing Facility is positioned as a catalyst to stimulate the resource sector in Saskatchewan and across Canada to generate industry investment and growth.
-The Processing Facility will have the ability to process rare earth concentrates and to separate rare earths into individual rare earth oxide products using the conventional solvent extraction process.
-The ability to demonstrate the separation of rare earths, from our concentrate produced in SE Labrador, will position Search as a potential supplier in the Canadian and North American rare earth supply chain.
+The Processing Facility will have the ability to separate rare earth concentrates into individual rare earth oxide products using the conventional solvent extraction process.
+The ability to demonstrate the separation of rare earth elements, from our concentrate produced in south-east Labrador, will position Search as a potential supplier in the Canadian and North American rare earth supply chain.